set up in 2011, Treebeard Trust is a small foundation with big ambitions.

 Jessamy Gould, Director

-Jessamy has worked in the charity sector for ten years, fundraising from a range of sources including trusts, statutory and corporate.
+Jessamy has worked in the charity sector for twelve years, fundraising from a range of sources including trusts, statutory and corporate.
 Most recently she headed up the corporate fundraising team at national education charity Teach First where she worked for five years before joining Treebeard as Director in October 2016.
 Jessamy has been involved in the trust since its inception, serving as a board member until early 2016.
-She runs Treebeard Trust from her home on the Suffolk coast where she lives with husband Matt and son Wilfred.
+She runs Treebeard Trust from her home on the Suffolk coast where she lives with husband Matt and her two sons.